 Myopia is an ocular disorder that results in blurry vision when looking at distant objects.
 This happens when the eyeball is too long or corneal curvature is too steep causing light entering the eye to be incorrectly focused.
 Myopia is one of the most common refractive errors seen in children.
 Myopia that is present in young children tends to increase through the school years.
 As myopia progresses, so does the risk of retinal detachment, cataracts, myopia maculopathy and even blindness.
-It is estimated that there are over 80 million children diagnosed with myopia worldwide and over 12 million in the United States between the ages of 5 and 13.
-Progressive myopia is estimated to affect close to half of these children in the United States.
+It is estimated that over 25 million children in the United States suffer from progressive myopia, with approximately 5 million children being at high risk.